Avocarrot/hiring/front-end/bidder-management-exercise/online-assignment.md

 ### Objective

-Create re-usable components to display bidder information and state.
-These components will be used later in the assignment.
+Create a re-usable component to display bidder information and state.
+This component will be used later in the assignment.

 ### End result